 - The green hexagon is for accessibility scores greater than 70%.

-- The yellow triangle is for accessibility scores between 30% and 70%.
+- The ORANGE triangle is for accessibility scores between 30% and 70%.

 - The red octagon is for accessibility scores less than or equal to 30%.